nicholas-long/blog/content/posts/making chatgpt robots with ios shortcuts.md

 # shortcut
 - do prompt engineering in text box or in place to chatgpt
+- tell it to be brief and keep answer to 1 paragraph
+  - speeds up response
+  - chatgpt has a tendency to be very verbose - thinking out loud?

 # future endeavors
 - document search